domini7/MugiBot/README.md

 This is a multi-purpose personal Discord bot built using JavaScript.
-DM's are open for commands at MugiBot#9444 I am contactable at doobie mugi#2784
+DM's are open for commands at MugiBot#9444

+I am contactable on Discord at doobie mugi#2784

 ## Commands